bpurinton/bpurinton.github.io/_pages/research.md

 ### Validation of DEMs

 In this work for my masters I validated the elevation accuracy and geomorphic potential of near-global spaceborne Digital Elevation Models (DEMs), including SRTM-C, TanDEM-X, ALOS World 3D, and ASTER GDEM2.
 I also worked on photogrammetric DEM production with raw optical scenes like ASTER L1A, RapidEye, SPOT6, and ALOS PRISM, as well as interferometric DEM production from TerraSAR-X/TanDEM-X CoSSC scenes.
 Validation was carried out with a huge dataset of differential GPS measurements collected over three field seasons in northwestern Argentina.
-Here's my [master's thesis](/theses/BP_msc_thesis.pdf) and the [publication in Earth Surface Dynamics](https://www.earth-surf-dynam.net/5/211/2017/) that came out of it.
+Here's the [publication in Earth Surface Dynamics](https://www.earth-surf-dynam.net/5/211/2017/) that came out of it.

 <img src="/images/dgps_salar.jpg" alt="Salar" width="100%"/>
 <p align ="left">